voxel-wiki/voxel-wiki.github.io/content/wiki/engine-creation/index.md

 Rebuilding/replacing them at a later time is considered a Very Bad Idea™, as they influence every part of the engine.
 {% end %}

-While the following sections will explain each concept on its own, do keep in mind that they're highly intertwined.
+While the following sections will attempt to explain each concept on its own, do keep in mind that they're highly intertwined.

 ---